 Once a complaint is received by the Title IX Officer (or their designee), a full investigation of the complaint will ensue.
 The investigation will be completed within 10 business days of receipt of the complaint.
-The next step is to hold a hearing in order to adjudicate the complaint.
-If a hearing will not be held for any reason, all parties will be notified at this point.
-The hearing, if held, will occur within 10 business days after completing the investigation.
-Both the respondent student and the reporting individual will receive notice of the hearing concurrently.
-Both the respondent student and the reporting individual will receive notice of the outcome of the hearing concurrently, within 5 business days after the hearing is completed via certified mail, return receipt requested, of his/her determination.
+Should a determination be made that the information gathered warrants a conduct hearing, then the next step is to hold a hearing in order to adjudicate the complaint.
+The hearing will be overseen by the Student Conduct Hearing Panel (as described below).
+The hearing will occur within 10 business days after completing the investigation.
+Both the Respondent student and the Reporting individual will receive notice of the hearing concurrently.
+Within 5 business days, after the hearing is completed, both the Reporting Individual and/or Complainant and student Respondent will receive simultaneous (among the parties) written or electronic notification of the outcome of a conduct proceeding via certified mail, return receipt requested, of the panel's determination, including the decision, any sanction(s), and the rationale for the decision.
+This notice will also include information about how both the Reporting Individual and/or Complainant, and student Respondent, have right to appeal the determination and sanctions in accordance with the Appeal Process.

-If extraordinary circumstances prevent any steps from occurring within the stated time frame or if there are unanticipated delays (school breaks, inclement weather, witness or hearing board members are unavailable) all parties will be notified and will be given an estimated time for the step to occur.
+If extraordinary circumstances prevent any steps from occurring within the stated timeframe or if there are unanticipated delays (school breaks, inclement weather, witness or hearing board members are unavailable) all parties will be notified and will be given an estimated time for the step to occur.
 The Title IX Coordinator or his /her designee must approve extensions requested by any party.
 Granted extensions will not be longer than five business days.